History of Pune: City growth and development

 In 1961, the Panshet Dam which was then under construction, failed.
 The breach released a tremendous volume of water, which also damaged the downstream dam of Khadakwasla.
 The resulting flood damaged or destroyed a lot of old housing near the riverbank, in the Narayan, Shaniwar, and Kasba Peth areas of the city.
 The damaged dams were repaired and continue to provide water to the city.
-The rapid rise in the city population in the last few decades, meant that the sewage treatment plants in 2008 were treating just over half of the sewage and discharging the rest in the local Mutha and Mula rivers, that severely polluted these rivers.
+The rapid rise in the city population in the last few decades, meant that treated, untreated, and partially treated water was being discharged in the local Mutha and Mula rivers, that severely polluted these rivers.

 The rapid industrialization led to a huge influx of new people to the city, with housing supply not keeping pace with demand, and therefore there was a great increase in slum dwellings in this period.
 In the post-Panshet period, new housing was mainly in the form of bungalows and apartment buildings.
 In the 1980s, however, due to heavy demand for housing, there was a trend towards knocking down bungalows and converting them into apartment buildings, with a consequent increase in population density and increased demand for utilities such as water supply.
 Since the 1990s, a number of landmark integrated townships have come into being in the city, such as Magarpatta, Nanded, Amanora, Blue Ridge, Life Republic, and Lavasa.
 Most of these were built by private developers and also managed privately.

 In 1949, University of Poona was established with 18 affiliated colleges in 13 districts of Bombay state surrounding Pune.
 The creation of the university was opposed by some groups that had been running the long established colleges in the city.
 The post-independence period also saw the establishment of the National Defence Academy at Khadakwasla, Film and Television Institute of India at the former Prabhat studios in 1960, and National Chemical Laboratory at Pashan.
 Pune was also made the headquarters of the Southern Command of the Indian Army.
 Many private colleges and universities were set up in the city during the years after the State Government under chief minister Vasantdada Patil liberalised the Education Sector in 1982.
 Politicians and leaders involved in the huge cooperative movement in Maharashtra were instrumental in setting up the private institutes.